 The BBC Proms Poetry Competition, run by the BBC Proms in association with The Poetry Society, explores the connection between words and music by asking entrants to submit a poem about a piece of music in this year’s Proms season.
 The Proms is an eight-week series of music concerts and other events, held mainly at the Royal Albert Hall in London.

-There are two age categories in the poetry competition: 12-18 and 19 and over, so all users of Young Poets Network are welcome to submit!
+There are two age categories in the poetry competition: 12-18 and 19 and over, so all users of Young Poets Network over the age of 12 are welcome to submit!

 - Choose a piece of music from this year’s Proms season.
-You can hear some clips on the event pages.
+You can hear some clips and find out more information about the music by clicking on the individual event pages.

 - Write your poem (up to 25 lines in length).